 In Grade 10, students learn the basics of food preparation using the school lunch as their main food lab.
-All students will rotate through different stations preparing, organizing and producing various food items to be served in the school's cafeteria.
-Basic theory will include a range of equipment identification, fruit and vegetable identification, basic cooking methods, storage and receiving of products, as well as a la carte and convenience foods.
-All students will be taught the proper procedure for serving institutional foods.
-Students will continue to receive instruction in nutrition, safety, sanitation and personal hygiene.
+All students will rotate through different stations preparing, organizing and producing various food items.
+Basic theory will include a range of equipment identification, seasonings and flavorings, grains and legumes identification, basic cooking methods, stocks, soups and mother sauces.
+In addition, food nutrition is an important part of this year's curriculum.
+As Sophomores, students enjoy learning the fundamentals of baking, creating yeast dough breads, laminated dough pastries, pies and cakes.
+Students will continue to receive workplace instruction in employability skills, problem solving and critical thinking.
+The second industry credential which students will earn is ServSafe Food Handler via the National Restaurant

+Association.
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.